-Weinstein jury selection to start in NY; new charges in LA

-NEW YORK (AP) — Potential jurors in Harvey Weinstein’s New York sexual assault trial are expected to fill a courtroom Tuesday as the former movie titan’s legal problems deepen with new charges in Los Angeles.

-In New York, jury selection is set to start Tuesday and could take weeks as prosecutors, Weinstein’s lawyers and the judge find people to serve on a lengthy trial in a high-profile case that has fueled societal pressure for accountability for sexual misconduct.
+Harvey Weinstein’s rape trial begins on heels of new charges

+But while turning prosecutors down, Burke did threaten to jail Weinstein for using his cell phone in the courtroom in violation of court rules.

+“Mr. Weinstein, is this really the way you want to end up in jail … by texting and violating a court order?”
+Burke said, cutting off Weinstein before he could answer.

-The trial involves charges that Weinstein raped a woman in a Manhattan hotel room in 2013 and forcibly performed a sex act on another woman in the city in 2006.
+Weinstein, who recently underwent back surgery and hobbled into court using a walker, is charged in New York with raping a woman in a Manhattan hotel room in 2013 and forcibly performing a sex act on another woman in the city in 2006.
+The 67-year-old former movie titan has said any sexual activity was consensual.

+Scores of potential jurors were summoned for a selection process that could take weeks, given the heavy publicity surrounding the case and the way Weinstein has been cast as the chief villain of the #MeToo movement.

 Once one of Hollywood’s most powerful producers, Weinstein has now been accused of sexual assault, harassment and misconduct by dozens of women, from famous actresses to assistants at his former company.
 The allegations began surfacing publicly in October 2017 and sparked the #MeToo movement, as well as investigations in multiple places.